indrekots/indrekots.github.io/_posts/articles/2016-04-04-java-8-completablefuture.md

   creditlink:
 comments: true
 share: true
-published: false
+published: true
 ---

-Increasing throughput using non-blocking operations Pipelining and merging two or more asynchronous operations

-since the advent of multicore processors, the most effective way to speed up your applications is to write software that’s able to fully exploit the multicore processors

-This is part possible by splitting a larger task into smaller tasks and run them in parallel (reference to fork/join framework) also parallel streams

-Running tasks wich might take longer to respond asynchronously (e.g. getting some data from an external API).
-You don't want to block and waste clock cycles.
+Since the beginning of multicore processors, the most effective way to increase the performance of an application is to fully utilize all processor cores.
+Running tasks which might take longer to return asynchronously (in a separate thread) is beneficial because the main thread can continue to do useful work while your result is being calculated.
+Using blocking calls can considerably decrease throughput as the program is wasting useful clock cycles on waiting for the call to return.
+Achieving greater throughput is also possible by splitting a long running task into smaller tasks and run them in parallel.

+CompletableFuture is an implementation of the Future interface but with a modern twist.
+It takes advantage of functional operations to promote asynchronous/event-driven programming model.
+You should have some knowledge of threads in Java to be able to follow along.

 ## Future

-Since Java 5, models an asynchronous computation and provides a reference to its result which will be available when the computation.
-Allows the thread to continue and do other useful work.
-It's friendlier to use than lower-level threads.
+To better understand CompletableFutures, let's have a look at Futures first.
+They model asynchronous computations and provide a reference to its result which might not yet be available.
+Methods are provided to get the result or check if the computation has finished.
+Calls to methods returning Futures can return immediately and the calling thread can continue to do useful work.
+All in all,  Futures are friendlier to use than lower-level threads.

 Wrap the operation in a Callable and pass it to an Executor service Code example
 Describe code example

+.get() and .get() with timeout

 Downsides of future and why CompletableFuture

+## CompletableFuture

+Declarative features for combining results from multiple futures, dependencies between jobs.
+CompletableFuture is to a plain Future what Stream is to a Collection.

+Synchronous vs asynchronous calls.

+code example
+completing with exception/timeout

+when to use parallel streams and completablefutures (Parallelism—via Streams or CompletableFutures? in book)

+Pipelining async tasks
+pipelining example code, thenApply(), thenCompose(), thenCombine(), thenAccept()